labwc/labwc/docs/labwc.1.md

 # CONFIGURATION AND THEMES

-Labwc aims to be compatible with openbox configuration and theming, with the following files control the look and behaviour:
+Labwc aims to be compatible with openbox configuration and theming, with the following files controlling the look and behaviour:

 - rc.xml
 - themerc